Keeping girls in school: Contributing to gender equality in India through education

 At GVI we are dedicated to making a sustainable impact, using the UN SDGs to measure our contribution.
 At our base in Kerala we focus on promoting and enabling gender equality, well-being, and quality education.

 By joining our women’s empowerment project in Kerala, you can contribute to long-term change by helping girls to keep learning – leading to a brighter future for them, their community and, ultimately, their country.
-You can also join our teaching project in Kerala where you will be involved in providing education for both girls and boys.

 - Cape Coast